siv2r/bip-frost-signing/docs/design.md

 ### Session Context Structure

-There are two ways to store the group public key in the Session context data structure.
+There are two ways to store the threshold public key in the Session context data structure.
 - Option 1: The Session context contains individual public shares for each participant involved in the signing process.
-Whenever we need the group public key, we call the _GetSessionGroupPubkey_ algorithm.
+Whenever we need the threshold public key, we call the _GetSessionThreshPubkey_ algorithm.
-- Option 2: The Session context contains the group public key itself.
+- Option 2: The Session context contains the threshold public key itself.

 I chose Option 1 because it fits nicely with the _PartialSigVerify_ algorithm which requires the list of individual public shares.